Flutter-gg-1/Assignment-7/README.md

 Good luck, and happy coding!

-Ensure you use object-oriented programming concepts and include error handling as needed.
+Ensure you use object-oriented programming concepts and include error handling for user inputs.